rl-institut/multi-vector-simulator/docs/simulating_with_the_mvs.rst

 If you define an output- or input flow with with a list, you also have to define related parameters as a list.
-So, for example, if you define the input direction as a list for an energyConsumption asset, you need to define the efficiencies and opex_var costs as a list as well.
+So, for example, if you define the input direction as a list for an energyConsumption asset, you need to define the efficiencies and p_dispatch costs as a list as well.

 You can see an implemented example here, where the heat pump has a time-dependent efficiency: